manupanand-freelance-developer/ci-pipeline-jenkins-prjt-14-2025/README.md

    - Install Jenkins and Docker
    - Add Jenkins to Docker group
    - Configure and start Jenkins service
-5. Jenkins is now accessible via the public IP with Docker build support.
+5. Jenkins is now accessible via the public IP or dns with Docker build support.

 ---